Climate of Uranus

 The climate of Uranus is heavily influenced by both its lack of internal heat, which limits atmospheric activity, and by its extreme axial tilt, which induces intense seasonal variation.
-Uranus' atmosphere is remarkably bland in comparison to the other giant planets which it otherwise closely resembles.
+Uranus's atmosphere is remarkably bland in comparison to the other giant planets which it otherwise closely resembles.
 When Voyager 2 flew by Uranus in 1986, it observed a total of ten cloud features across the entire planet.
 Later observations from the ground or by the Hubble Space Telescope made in the 1990s and the 2000s revealed bright clouds in the northern (winter) hemisphere.
 In 2006 a dark spot similar to the Great Dark Spot on Neptune was detected.